 New Temporary Flat Rate Method

-You may be able to claim $2 for each day you worked from home during that period (of at least four consecutive weeks) plus any additional days you worked at home in 2020 due to COVID-19.
-The new temporary flat rate method is subject to a maximum: you're generally limited to $400 (200 working days) per individual.
+You may be able to claim $2 for each day you worked from home during that period (of at least four consecutive weeks) plus any additional days you worked at home in 2021 due to COVID-19.
+The new temporary flat rate method is subject to a maximum, which has increased to $500 per individual for 2021 (250 working days, up from 200).

 Each individual working from home who meets these criteria can use the temporary flat rate method.
 Multiple people working from the same home can each make a claim.